DonaldJasper0621/Time-Series-Rolling-Forecasting/README.md

 # Time-Series-Rolling-Forecasting

-## Background
+## Preliminary Remarks

-The financial departments of large companies often have to make foreign currency transactions when doing international business, while hedge funds are also interested in anything that will provide an edge in predicting currency movements.
-Hence, both are always eager to gain a better understanding of the future direction and risk of various currencies.
+Financial divisions within large enterprises frequently execute transactions in foreign currencies in the course of international business operations.
+Similarly, hedge funds are always in the hunt for strategies to gain a competitive edge in predicting currency fluctuations.
+As a consequence, both these parties are perpetually striving to acquire superior comprehension of the prospective trends and risks associated with diverse currencies.

-In this repo I have tested various time series tools in order to predict future movements in the value of the Canadian dollar versus the Japanese yen.
+In this repository, I have employed various time series instruments to envisage future fluctuations in the exchange rate of the Canadian dollar vis-a-vis the Japanese yen.

 - - -
-## Summary of Results
+## Synopsis of Findings

-#### ARMA Model
+#### Autoregressive Moving Average (ARMA) Model

-The ARMA model may be a good fit as the p-value for the first AR and MA component, lag 1, are less than 0.05 making it statistically significant.
-This indicates that there is strong evidence against the null hypothesis, as there is less than a 5% probability the null is correct.
-However, the model may not a good fit because the p-value for AR.L2 is above 0.05 thus making it statistically insignificant.
-The ARMA Model results produced a high score in AIC, BIC, and HQIC indicating that this model is not the best fit.
-Overall the model is most likely not a good fit.
+The ARMA model seems to be a plausible fit, given the p-value for the primary AR and MA components (lag 1) are less than 0.05, signifying statistical significance.
+This suggests compelling evidence against the null hypothesis, with less than a 5% probability of the null hypothesis being correct.
+However, the ARMA model may not be appropriate since the p-value for AR.L2 surpasses 0.05, indicating statistical insignificance.
+The ARMA model results disclosed high scores in AIC, BIC, and HQIC, which signifies that this model may not be the best fit.
+In sum, the model is likely not an adequate fit.

-#### ARIMA Model

 The p-value for each result in the ARIMA model are all greater than 0.05 thus making the model not a good fit.
 The AIC, BIC, and HQIC are all also relatively high.

+#### Autoregressive Integrated Moving Average (ARIMA) Model

+The p-values for each output in the ARIMA model surpass 0.05, suggesting the model is not an adequate fit.
+The AIC, BIC, and HQIC values are also notably high.

-#### GARCH Model
+#### Generalized Autoregressive Conditional Heteroskedasticity (GARCH) Model

-The GARCH Model is forecasting an increase in price over the next five days.
-However, the model is not a good fit as the p-value is far greater than 0.05
+The GARCH model forecasts a surge in price over the forthcoming five days.
+Nonetheless, the model is not a satisfactory fit as the p-value is considerably greater than 0.05.

 ### Linear Regression Forecasting